philrz/super/docs/tutorials/super-for-jq.md

 ```mdtest-output
 "2019-11-11T19:50:46Z"
 ```
-Since Zed has a native `time` type and we might want to do native date comparisons on these time fields, we can easily translate the string to a time with a cast, e.g.,
+Since the super data model has a native `time` type and we might want to do native date comparisons on these time fields, we can easily translate the string to a time with a cast, e.g.,
 ```mdtest-command dir=docs/tutorials
 super -z -c 'over this | head 1 | yield time(created_at)' prs.json